CDCgov/dibbs-query-connector/query-connector/VS_DUMP_INFO.md

 If the above doesn't work, try replacing `localhost` with `0.0.0.0`.
 4. Enter the DB password when prompted.
 5. The extract file should now be created.
-It should automatically be located in `/query-connector`, but if itsn't, put it there.
+It should automatically be located in `/query-connector`, but if it isn't, put it there.